merondun/puzzler/README.md

 <!-- TOC --><a name="installation"></a>
 ## Installation

-Currently, only a containerized release is supported.
+Currently, only a containerized release is supported because we shouldn't waste our time with software install.
 The singularity / apptainer `.sif` can be yanked with: `apptainer pull --arch amd64 library://merondun/default/puzzler:latest`

-The workhorse script `puzzler` is simply a check-point based bash script.
-It can be submitted directly with slurm, e.g. `sbatch puzzler --sample Squirt --map_file samples.csv`.
+The workhorse script `puzzler` is simply a check-point aware bash script.
+It can be submitted directly with slurm, e.g. `sbatch puzzler --sample Fungus --map samples.tsv`.

 For installation: